A Guide to the Scientific Knowledge of Things Familiar: Reception and legacy

 A review of the second edition of The Guide to Science was published by Punch magazine in 1850.
-The book was seen to be a "very useful little work".
-However, in typical Punch satirical style, the reviewer disagreed with one answer that we "feel a desire for activity in cold weather" due to "fanning combustion in the blood" by instead insisting that we feel a desire "to sit cosily over a fire in cold weather".
+The book was seen to be a "very useful little work", but in the typical Punch satirical style, the reviewer disagreed with one answer that we "feel a desire for activity in cold weather" due to "fanning combustion in the blood" by instead insisting that we feel a desire "to sit cosily over a fire in cold weather".

 The success of The Guide to Science convinced Brewer that his readers still accepted religious explanations rather than evolutionary theory.
 Following the publication of On the Origin of Species in 1859, Brewer wrote Theology in Science; or The Testimony of Science to the Wisdom and Goodness of God (published in 1860) in order to demonstrate that evolution had not destroyed theological tradition and to continue The Guide to Sciences promotion of natural theology.
 The book's popularity also resulted in Brewer being sent "a large number of questions on all imaginary matters".
 These questions and their answers became the nucleus of Brewer's Dictionary of Phrase and Fable, first published in 1870.
 This latter book has long outlived all of Brewer's other publications and remains a classic reference work.